JNechaevsky/international-doom/README.md

 * Compatibility with vanilla-engine demos.
 * Removed limitations of vanilla engine.
 * Support for nodes in extended format (ZDBSP and DeePBSP).
-* Support for BEX DeHackEd extensions.
+* Support for BEX/DEHEXTRA DeHackEd extensions.

 Note: no BOOM/MBF compatibility is provided﻿.